mileweb/docs-content-cdn/docs/portal/cnames/editing-cname.md

 4. When you finish all edits, click **Update** at the bottom right of the form.
 Then click **OK** at the confirmation prompt and  **Close**.

-## Changing the Has Bien Setting for a CNAME
+## Changing the Has ICP Bien Setting for a CNAME

 1. Near the bottom of the form, expand **Advanced Settings** and make your change.